- Default Parameters

 The syslog format can be changed to remove or add information.

 In addition to the %replacements% below %level% can be used, but it is used as a dedicated parameter to the syslog logging facility anyway.

-conditions is met, the required log level is set to debug.
+Log condition for log level increase based on conditions.
+Once one of these conditions is met, the required log level is set to debug.
 This allows to debug specific requests, users or apps

 shared_secret: If a request parameter with the name

 this value the condition is met

 users: If the current request is done by one of the specified users,

 apps: If the log message is invoked by one of the specified apps,

 logfile: The log message invoked by the specified apps get redirected to